 So far, then, Stein and Niebuhr agree, but in other points they differ.
 Niebuhr is often spoken of as reactionary; and it is true that he is in the habit of speaking contemptuously of Liberalism; but it is worth observing that much as he laments the July Revolution, and despondently as he regards the future, his judgment on the Paris proceedings is identical with that of the Liberals.
 He praises those who have made the Revolution, and execrates the party of the King.
 Thus on August 16th he writes: 'I will not deny that I think the Parisians heroic, the moderation of the victors not simply theatrical, and the discretion of the Deputies, even of the extreme Left, worthy of high respect.
-Every thing has gone on better than in 1789, and by this it is evident that the nation has really improved.'
+Everything has gone on better than in 1789, and by this it is evident that the nation has really improved.'
 Again on August 4th: 'The people have proved themselves more manly than I thought.
 The insult to the citizens of depriving them of the right to vote hitherto obtained by taking out a license to trade, the fear of retaining only a phantom of representation which might be used to procure a sanction to the most odious decrees, and abhorrence of the priests, have all combined to drive the people to madness.'
 Whom then does he blame?
 Always and alone he blames the Reaction.
-Here is a specimen of his language, August 16th: --- to lay has risen out of the earth and annihilated them.
-I have delivered my sentiments upon this subject publicly; on the impiousness of the jesuiticoaristocratic factions which took their rise in 1821, and how they ought to be execrated; but it has been without effect.
+Here is a specimen of his language, August 16th:

+Neither does it avail anything to curse those who have made it inevitable, who have exorcised and conjured till the spectre which they thought to lay has risen out of the earth and annihilated them.
+I have delivered my sentiments upon this subject publicly; on the impiousness of the jesuitico-aristocratic factions which took their rise in 1821, and how they ought to be execrated; but it has been without effect.
 Still every honest man whose voice has any weight whatever is bound to cry aloud against the sympathy and commiseration expressed for fallen majesty.